 - Sensory symptoms such as numbness, tingling, pain, burning, itching, facial pain, and visual disturbances

-- Motor symptoms such as speech impediments, weakness, tremor, difficulty walking, lack of coordination, constipation, and problems with the control of urination
+- Motor symptoms such as speech impediments, muscle stiffness and weakness, tremor, difficulty walking, lack of coordination

 - Psychological symptoms such as mood swings, depression, and problems with thinking, learning, and memory

-According to the National Multiple Sclerosis Society, about 85% of those with multiple sclerosis initially have relapsing-remitting MS. They experience periodic attacks or relapses followed by healing and symptom remission.
-Later in the course of the disease, about half develop secondary-progressive MS. Their symptoms and disabilities worsen as they continue to have relapses but do not fully recover.
-About 10% of people with MS have a progressive form of the disease.
-They grow gradually worse without experiencing remissions.
+According to the National Multiple Sclerosis Society, about 85% of those with multiple sclerosis initially have relapsing-remitting MS. This means they experience periodic attacks or relapses, followed by healing and symptom remission.
+Later in the course of the disease, about 50% develop secondary-progressive MS. Their symptoms and disabilities worsen as they continue to have relapses but do not fully recover.
+About 15% develop primary-progressive MS, where symptoms gradually worsen without experiencing remissions.

 Although there is no single test or set of tests that can establish a diagnosis of multiple sclerosis (MS), there are three tests that are generally considered useful: